Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed zombies were able to grab props (Reported by Tony Engino Dosky)
     * Fixed zs_npcs_count_as_kills being ignored
     * Fixed zs_allow_map_npcs and zs_npcs_count_as_kills not beign adapted to singleplayer
+    * Fixed some weapon animations (Ported from Zombie-Survival-v1.11-Fix-Negative-One-Squared by Tony Engino Dosky)

 Changes from v1.11 Fix 4 -> v1.11 Fix 5
     * Changed most player.GetHumans() back to player.GetAll() to improve bots support